Felix (consul 428)

-Flavius Felix (died 430), sometimes erroneously called Constantius Felix, was a general of the Western Roman Empire, who reached the prominent rank of patrician before being killed probably by order of Aetius.
+Felix (died 430), sometimes erroneously called Constantius Felix, was a general of the Western Roman Empire, who reached the prominent rank of patrician before being killed probably by order of Aetius.
 For his consulate in 428 he issued some consular diptychs, one of which is extant.

 History

 Career

 Felix served during the reign of emperors Valentinian III and Theodosius II.
 Between 425 (year in which he was made patricius) and 429 he served as magister utriusque militae in defense of Italy, but despite a brief mention of one of his military actions in the Notitia Dignitatum, his subordinates Bonifacius and Aetius were considered more significant in this regard.

 In the forcefield in which Felix was living, there was constant intrigue, rivalry and murder.
 In Ravenna, a powerful ruler was missing, because the emperor Valentinian III was a minor and the empire was ruled by his mother Galla Placidia.
-The empress-mother had her guided by her advisers, in addition to Felix, the generals Bonifacius and Aetius also for her favors.
+The empress-mother was guided by her advisers: in addition to Felix, the generals Bonifacius and Aetius also vied for her favors.
 In addition, Felix was not indifferent, in 426 he ordered the death of Patroclus, bishop of Arelate, and of Titus, deacon in Rome.
 There was a great rivalry between him and Aetius.
 In 429, Felix seems to be overshadowed by Aetius.
 Although he acquires the pretentious function of patricius in 430, he seems to have lost his grip on the army when Aetius is appointed by Galla Placida as magister equitum praesentalis, an equivalent military rank.